iAbhishek91/aws-as-code/README.md

 ### IAM group

-- As name suggest, its a goup of IAM user.
+- As name suggest, its a group of IAM user.
 - Root user can't be part of a group.

 ### IAM role